Calendar Year Employee Leave Program

 - Type of event, event site, and sponsor.

-- Whether you are presenting a paper or formally participating.
+- Whether presenting a paper or formally participating.
 Provide the title of the paper, nature of the presentation.

-- A letter of acceptance of your paper, poster, or other proposal.
-If acceptance is pending, notify the Campus Professional Development Committee as soon as possible.
+- A letter of acceptance of the paper, poster, or other proposal.
+If acceptance is pending, the Professional Development Committee must be notified immediately following notification of acceptance and no later than two weeks prior to the date of the project or activity.

 - How this project or activity will further your professional development or otherwise assist in preparing for advancement.

-The decision to fund an application is at the discretion of the Committee.
+The decision to fund an application is at the discretion of the Professional Development Committee.

 - Read the Application Instructions.